 American style bacon is difficult to find in Italy and so often an English translated menu will say bacon when it really means pancetta.
 What’s also interesting is that it’s common for Italians to eat pancetta raw on its own, something we never do in North America.

 Pancetta is one of my favourite cures.
 It’s also what brought Dave and I together.

 I visited his restaurant Terre Rouge on my quest to discover where to eat in Charlottetown and had such an amazing charcuterie board that I had to meet him.
 While in his kitchen I confessed my secret desire to make my own charcuterie and he told me it was much easier than I thought.
 In fact, having a kitchen fridge that it frequently empty is the best scenario.

 Charcuterie is something I have always wanted to learn.
 But with my lifestyle I always thought it was unrealistic as I’m often not in my apartment and I don’t have any kind of dark, cold cellar to store the meat.
 Dave first started in his fridge and then bought an ordinary bar fridge and started curing meat there.

-Last week he shared this iPhone video to show how to make pancetta in 30 seconds.
+To prove it was simple, Dave made this video to show me how to make pancetta in 60 seconds.

-If you think this is still too challenging but enjoy charcuterie check out Chef Mottershall’s Instagram, it’s beautiful.
-I think I’m going to try to make this when I return home.
+If you think this is still too challenging but enjoy charcuterie check out Dave’s Instagram, it’s beautiful.